Sign in Sign up free

 You have been retrieved, parsed into citable passages, and survived the trust filter.
 Now AI engines evaluate what you actually said.
 This is the layer where the conventional advice ("write helpful content") collides with measurable signal weights, and where the differential between average and AI-optimized content is largest.

 Original research and proprietary data.
 This is the highest-leverage content signal in 2026 and the one most often missing from "AI SEO" guides.
-Backlinko's link analysis found articles containing original research earn roughly 2x more backlinks.
-BrightEdge measured 44% more AI citations on pages with proprietary data versus aggregated content.
-SE Ranking tracked the March 2026 Google update and found sites with original data gained +22% AI visibility post-update while aggregator sites lost ground.
 The mechanism is simple: when an AI engine encounters a statistic, it needs to attribute it.
 The site that originated the statistic gets the citation.
 Every downstream site quoting that statistic loses the attribution race.
+Kevin Indig's analysis of 98,000 citation rows found that inside the AI reading pool, AI rewards content with original data, primary sources, and specific factual claims above all other factors.
 Our LLM-based original research check looks for: proprietary statistics, survey results, case studies with concrete outcomes, unique methodologies, first-party experiments.
 A high "fact density" check passes if a page is fact-dense; the original research check passes only if those facts are yours.

 Firsthand experience signals.
-Google added "Experience" to E-A-T in 2022, and sites with strong E-E-A-T signals — named authors with visible credentials, firsthand experience markers, transparent editorial process — gained 23% more traffic after the December 2025 Core Update.
-Industry studies in early 2026 corroborate that named-author content outperforms anonymous or generic-byline content in AI discovery.
+Google added "Experience" to E-A-T in 2022.
+Post-update analyses from the March 2026 Core Update corroborate that named-author content with firsthand experience markers outperforms anonymous or generic-byline content in AI discovery.
 The markers AI engines look for: first-person verbs ("I tested", "we deployed", "in our audit of"), specific outcomes with numbers ("reduced bounce rate by 15%"), process descriptions, hands-on observations, photos and screenshots of the author's own work referenced in text.
 The distinction between "an expert wrote this" and "this expert demonstrates experience" is the distinction between author credentials and firsthand experience as separate checks in our taxonomy.

 Citation quality and outbound linking.
 Linking to authoritative sources - primary research, government data, peer-reviewed studies - increases your own citation likelihood.
 The pattern reflects how AI engines verify claims: a page citing the CDC and Pew Research is treated differently than a page citing only its own previous articles or low-authority blog content.
 The signal is what you cite, not how many citations you have.
 Five high-authority outbound links outperform fifty low-authority ones.